onzfonz/comp227/src/content/1/en/part1a.md

 **WARNING** create-react-app automatically makes the project a git repository unless the application is created within an already existing repository.
 Most likely you **do not want** the project to become a repository, so run the command *rm -rf .git* in the root of the project.

-<h4>1.2: course information, step2</h4>
+#### 1.2: course information, step2

-Refactor the <i>Content</i> component so that it does not render any names of parts or their number of exercises by itself.
+Refactor the `Content` component so that it does not render any names of parts or their number of exercises by itself.
-Instead, it only renders three <i>Part</i> components of which each renders the name and number of exercises of one part.
+Instead, it only renders three `Part` components of which each renders the name and number of exercises of one part.

 ```js
 const Content = ... {